carologistics/clips_executive/clips_executive/cx_docs/getting_started/usage.rst

 It provides a clear execution flow guided through it's lifecycle states:

- * On being configured, it parses all parameters to determine the environmnents and plugins to load.
+ * On being configured, it parses all parameters to determine the environments and plugins to load.
 It initializes the environments and plugins.
  * On being activated, it first loads all requested plugins, before calling **(reset)**  in the environments, refreshing all agendas and calling **(run)** to start rule execution.
  * On being deactivated, it first asserts a ``(executive-finalize)`` fact before refreshing all agendas and calling **(run)** one more time to allow cleanup routines to execute before shutdown.